July 31: Today in Royal History

 Full name: Maria Theresia Isabella

 In 1836, Maria Cristina of Savoy, Queen of the Two Sicilies, wife of Ferdinando II, King of the Two Sicilies died at the age of 23 from childbirth complications after giving birth to a son.
 The widowed king met Maria Theresa during his stay in Vienna, Austria later in 1836, and they became engaged to strengthen the relations between Austria and the Two Sicilies and married in 1837.
 Maria Cristina and Ferdinando had twelve children.
 Ferdinando died in 1859 at the age of 49 after hesitating to have surgery for a strangulated hernia.
 During Ferdinando II’s reign, the Italian unification movement led by Vittorio Emanuele II, King of Sardinia, later Vittorio Emanuele I, King of Italy, and Giuseppe Garibaldi, a noted general and politician, began.
 During the reign of Ferdinando’s son Francesco II, Giuseppe Garibaldi’s 1860-1861 invasion called the Expedition of the Thousand led to the fall of the Kingdom of the Two Sicilies, which then was annexed to the new Kingdom of Italy in 1861.
-Maria Theresa, along with her children, left Naples and settled in Rome.
+Maria Theresa and her children left Naples and settled in Rome.
 In the summer of 1867, a cholera epidemic broke out in Rome.
 Both Maria Theresa and her youngest son, ten-year-old Gennaro developed cholera and died from the disease.

 Unofficial Royalty: Maria Theresa of Austria, Queen of the Two Sicilies